-Consequently, it is often prudent to consider hiring an attorney, who will both know the procedural requirements of filing and pursuing a claim but also knows the tactics of insurance companies.
-Further, a personal injury attorney knows how to accurately calculate pain and suffering, and what other special damages, such as punitive or treble damages, may be available.
+Consequently, it is often prudent to consider hiring an attorney who will know not only the procedural requirements of filing and pursuing a claim but will also know the tactics of the insurance companies involved.
+Further, a personal injury attorney knows how to calculate pain and suffering accurately and what other special damages, such as punitive or treble damages, may be available.
 A lawyer will also have experience assessing long-term effects of injuries and what future care may be needed, something unrepresented individuals often fail to consider.

 How much should I get for a car accident settlement?

 Probably the most frequently asked question of potential personal injury plaintiffs is, how much can I get for my car accident settlement?
-Well to be candid, it is very difficult to estimate how much your injuries are worth, before a full investigation of the claim.
-Factors such as prior injuries or accidents, whether a portion of the accident was caused by the injured party, and whether new injuries are objectively confirmable through diagnostic testing (MRIs, EMGs, X-rays, CAT scans, etc.) or other means are directly resultant from the subject accident, make answering this question a moving target early in the case.
+Well, to be candid, it is tough to estimate how much your injuries are worth before a full investigation of the claim.
+Factors such as prior injuries or accidents, whether the injured party caused a portion of the accident, and whether new injuries are objectively confirmable through diagnostic testing (MRIs, EMGs, X-rays, CAT scans, etc.) or other means are directly resultant from the subject accident, make answering this question a moving target early in the case.

 Nevertheless, insurance companies often employ a formula to determine how much they are willing to pay.
 This formula typically consists of totaling the economic damages (medical bills, lost wages, property damage, etc.) and multiplying that number by one (1) through five (5), depending on the severity of the injury.